Engaging learners of all ages and backgrounds in the process of scientific discovery and exploring the universe.

 - Jet Propulsion Laboratory

-Through integrated multi-institutional partnership, NASA’s Universe of Learning partners work to create resources and experiences that connect audiences with concepts central to NASA’s big questions and scientific and engineering expertise.
-Our education specialists and communications professionals collaborate with mission scientists and engineers to create materials that span the full spectrum of NASA Astrophysics to engage and inspire youth, lifelong learners, and educators.
+Through integrated multi-institutional partnership, NASA’s Universe of Learning creates resources and experiences that connect audiences with concepts central to NASA’s big questions and scientific and engineering expertise.
+Our education specialists, scientists, and communications professionals collaborate with mission scientists and engineers to create materials that span the full spectrum of NASA Astrophysics to engage and inspire youth, lifelong learners, and educators.

 - Association of Science-Technology Centers